rkzn/open-api-docs/docs/api-application.md

 # API Application

-To interact with Spotware Opan API you have to first create an API application, you will use the application credentials for accessing the API.
+To interact with Spotware Open API you have to first create an API application, you will use the application credentials for accessing the API.

 ## Creating Application